ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

      * There are a few different strategies for undoing and more to talk about in collaborative coding.

 ## Git free time - branch, commit, push, pull, merge (15 minutes)
-1. Spend the rest of time practice and exploring Git.
+1. Spend the rest of time practicing and exploring Git.
 2. Try -
      * Create a new repo in GitHub
      * Cloning a repository